2nolife/SimpleWebServer-Plugin/README.md

 ## Building from source
 * Clone the repository and `cd SimpleWebServer`
-* Double click on `ue-project\MyProject\MyProject.uproject` and choose `Yes` to build the project, the build will fail but it will create some directories
+* Double click on `ue-project\MyProject\MyProject.uproject` and choose `Yes` to build the project, the build will fail but it will create required directories

 ![UE Build](files/sws_7.PNG)
 ![UE Build Failed](files/sws_6.PNG)